 Mandarin style cuisine

-Mandarin style cuisine is a delight to the eye as well as the palette.
+Mandarin style cuisine is a delight to the eye as well as the palate.
 In Mandarin style cooking, presentation is key.
 Whether making a delicious Peking Duck or simply a bit of Mu Shu Pork, it has to be done with style.

 But in this area of Chinese cuisine style and flavor are intricately linked.
 Originating in the royal courts of China centuries ago, Mandarin dishes pair mild spices with colorful vegetables.
 They combine sweet with sour, crisp with smooth.
 They are alive with mixtures of colors and aromas.